Error Thresholds in Presence of Epistatic Interactions: Models for Replicator Growth

-\section{Simplified Model for Epistatic Interactions}
+\subsection{Simplified Model for Epistatic Interactions}

 Ever since the inception of population genetics it has been emphasized that epistatic interactions, that is, effects of combinations of genes rather than just genes' individual effects, is the determinant factor in the study of fitness landscapes \cite{wright31}.

-In the haploid case, epistastatic models of gene (or even intragene) interaction are especially simple to understand: while additive models give that the variation in fitness of a mutation $s\rightarrow s'$ at $K$ nucleotides comes given by $\Delta F = \sum^K_j \delta f_j$, where $\delta f_j$ stand for fitness variations per nucleotide, epistasis require that interactions between nucleotides (or sets thereof) be taken into the account in the computation of $\Delta F$.
-In particular, the \emph{NK model} \cite{kauffman87} allows to quantitatively tune the effects of epistasis in a way that naturally leads to fitness peaks separated by valleys (see Appendix II).
-It has been observed that epistasis in RNA viruses is overwhelmingly of antagonistic nature \cite{lalic12}, that is, given the presence of one or several deleterious mutations, new epistatic mutations are expected to be \emph{less} harmful to fitness than they would be in the absence of the previous mutations.
+The underlying physical mechanisms by which sets of genes tend to mute together is a still debated subject, and it depends on the kind of replication considered.
+For instance, during meiosis in the diploid case, DNA condensation and pairing due to electrostatic interactions, or possibly protein-mediated interactions \cite{cherstvy05, cherstvy13}, seem to help understand why distant genes in the DNA sequence mute together.
+However, the concept of replicator at genotype level is difficult to argue for in diploid, sexed reproduction, given allele dominance and randomisation of the genetic code into several gametes during meiosis.
+In the haploid case, purely stochastic models of gene (or even intragene) epistasis are particularly simpler: while additive models give that the variation in fitness of a mutation $s\rightarrow s'$ at $K$ nucleotides comes given by $\Delta F = \sum^K_j \delta f_j$, where $\delta f_j$ stand for fitness variations per nucleotide, epistasis require that interactions between nucleotides (or sets thereof) be taken into the account in the computation of $\Delta F$.
+In particular, the \emph{NK model} \cite{kauffman87} allows to quantitatively tune the effects of epistasis in a way that naturally leads to fitness peaks separated by valleys, and is used to study the complexity of fitness landscapes and the role of epistatic interactions in biological systems.
+Its main parameters are $N$ (number of loci in the genome) and $K$ (degree of epistasis).
+The fitness of a particular genotype $s$ is determined by the contributions from each locus and its interactions with $K$ other loci:

-We will use a simplified version of the NK model that captures several aspects of RNA genotype instability.
-The change in fitness after $K$ mutations, evenly distributed in $n$ blocs of $K/n$ nucleotides each, is given by:

-where $ \delta f_i < 0, \forall i$ stem from deleterious mutations and $\delta\phi_j = \sum^{K/n}_i \epsilon^{(j)}_i > 0$ represents the epistatic, antagonistic interaction between nucleotides (see Fig.\ref{fig3}{\bf(a)}).
-Antagonistic epistatic behaviour can be reproduced by ensuring that mutations will tend to accumulate at loci that maximise fitness, or decrease it minimally.
-Mathematically, we impose that the mutation rate at locus $i$ is $\mu_i = \exp(-h_i / T)$, where the finess barrier $h_i$ is small at loci subject to positive epistatic interactions and large everywhere else (see Appendix II).